jrie/flagCookies/README.md

 * **Preferences** allowing to import and export settings to a ZIP file.
 Import does not work in private windows!
 * **Preferences** allows to manage *logged in profile* cookies, delete all domain settings and add-on settings
 * An **Action log** avaible in Preferences which provides output of what FlagCookies is doing.
 The **Action log** is disabled by default due to performance improvements and RAM usage - even so the log is cleared mostly on reload
-* **Displays count** of deleted cookies in the browser toolbar icon and in addition a summary of the action log when hovering the toolbar icon if the action log is enabled
+* **Displays count** of deleted cookies in the browser toolbar icon and in addition a breakdown summary of the action log when hovering the toolbar icon if the action log is enabled
 * Optional **notifications**
 * Support for firstPartyIsolate/firstPartyDomain cookies
 * Support for container tabs/contextual identities